-If you meet our initial criteria in the application form, next up is the Watson Glaser Critical Thinking Test.
+If you meet our initial criteria in the application form, next up is our Legal High Potential Assessment.

-- Keep an eye on your deadline: You will normally have a few days to complete the test.
-Mark this in your diary and plan some time in to complete the test.
+- Keep an eye on the deadline.
+You will normally have a few days to complete the test.
+Mark this in your diary and plan this time in.

 - Find a quiet space with good internet connection where you won’t be interrupted.

 - Have a calculator, pen and paper to hand before you begin.